Benjamin Welles: Personal life

-After his wife's death, he resided at the St. Regis Hotel in New York, and maintained a home in Islip, New York on Long Island.
+After his wife's death, he resided at the St. Regis New York, and maintained a home in Islip, New York on Long Island.

 Welles died of pneumonia on December 26, 1935, at the Presbyterian Hospital in New York City.
 He was buried at the Woodlawn Cemetery in the Bronx.
-In his will, he bequeathed $10,000, in trust, which provided that the money shall be used for a scholarship, to be known as the Benjamin Welles Scholarship, from which the income was to be paid to any deserving undergraduate descendant of Benjamin Welles, Harvard Class of 1800.
+In his will, Welles bequeathed $10,000, in trust, which provided that the money shall be used for a scholarship, to be known as the Benjamin Welles Scholarship, from which the income was to be paid to any deserving undergraduate descendant of Benjamin Welles, Harvard Class of 1800.
 If no descendant needs financial assistance, the income could be used to pay for another undergraduate in the discretion of the president of the University.

 Descendants

-Through his daughter Emily, he was the grandfather of Frances Emily Robbins (1910–1937), who also died of pneumonia at the age of 26 in 1937.
+Through his daughter Emily, he was a grandfather of Frances Emily Robbins (1910–1937), who also died of pneumonia at the age of 26 in 1937.

-Through his only son, who was known by his middle name Sumner, he was the grandfather of Benjamin Welles (1916–2002), a foreign correspondent for The New York Times, who later wrote his father's biography, and Arnold Welles (1918–2002).
+Through his only son, who was known by his middle name Sumner, he was a grandfather of Benjamin Welles (1916–2002), a foreign correspondent for The New York Times, who later wrote his father's biography, and Arnold Welles (1918–2002).